rnunezcuevas/MusiCelsius/README.md

 ## Architecture

-This Project follows an architecture containing the following:
+This Project follows an architecture containing the following components:

 - ResponseController, which takes care of the calls that our App will receive.
 - SpotifyAPIInvoker, which will make the calls to the Spotify API Service.